Bike Shop Manager

-Hours: This position may be either part-time or full-time, depending on the interest, qualifications, and availability of the individual hired.
+Hours: This position is full-time, 35-40 hours per week year-round.
 Regular weekend and evening hours are required.

-Compensation: Depending on qualifications.
-Full-time positions are also eligible for health insurance and vacation benefits.
+Compensation: $18-20 per hour, depending on qualifications.
+Full-time positions are eligible for health insurance and vacation benefits.
 Employees also receive an annual bike benefit worth up to $350.

-To Apply: Submit a cover letter, resume, and contact information for yourself and two references to board president Kristin Kinnamon, email@example.com.
+Submit a cover letter, resume, and contact information for yourself and two references to Executive Director Christy Cowley, firstname.lastname@example.org .
 Make sure to describe how your experience prepares you for the responsibilities described above and in the official Shop Manager Job Description.
 (PDF)

 Next review of applications is Jan.
 4, 2020.
 Position is open until filled.